Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction

-Fig. 7 Compares the distribution of time since hospital admission for IHCA-positive admissions (blue) and IHCA-negative admissions with sampled pseudo-event times (orange). \\\\ Fig. 6 shows the empirical distribution of time since hospital admission to first in-hospital cardiac arrest (IHCA) among IHCA-positive admissions.
+Figure \ref{fig:figures/fig4} shows the empirical distribution of time since hospital admission to first in-hospital cardiac arrest (IHCA) among IHCA-positive admissions.
 The blue bars represent the normalized histogram of observed times (in hours), while the orange curve shows a kernel density estimate (KDE) of the same distribution.
 The distribution is strongly right-skewed, with the highest density occurring early after admission, indicating that a substantial proportion of IHCAs occur within the first days of hospitalization.
 At the same time, the long right tail demonstrates that cardiac arrest can also occur much later during prolonged hospital stays, extending to several weeks.
-This empirical time-since-admission distribution is used as a reference distribution for sampling pseudo-event times in IHCA-negative admissions, ensuring that negative cases are temporally aligned with positives when defining prediction cutoffs and note collection windows. \\\\ Fig. 7 is targeted to confirm that the sampling strategy successfully aligns positive and negative admissions.
+This empirical time-since-admission distribution is used as a reference distribution for sampling pseudo-event times in IHCA-negative admissions, ensuring that negative cases are temporally aligned with positives when defining prediction cutoffs and note collection windows.
+Figure \ref{figures/fig23} is targeted to confirm that the sampling strategy successfully aligns positive and negative admissions.
 It compares the distribution of time since hospital admission for IHCA-positive admissions (blue) and IHCA-negative admissions with sampled pseudo-event times (orange).
 The blue histogram represents the empirical distribution of time-to-first IHCA among positive cases.
 The orange histogram shows the distribution of pseudo-event times assigned to negative cases, which are sampled from the positive IHCA time-since-admission distribution and constrained by each admission’s length of stay.
 The substantial overlap between the two distributions demonstrates that the negative pseudo-event times closely mirror the timing of true IHCA events.
 This shows that the sampling strategy successfully aligns positive and negative admissions in terms of time since admission, ensuring comparable observation windows and reducing temporal bias when defining prediction cutoffs and collecting clinical notes.